Ich steig Raus | Eifelfüßler

 Directions

-In Rheinbach, you have the opportunity to take a look at restored parts of a Roman water pipeline that transported drinking water from the Eifel to Cologne.
-You leave the historic town through the town park, following the Gräbbach stream and passing the Eifelfuß nature reserve, which provides a habitat for rare animal and plant species.
-Afterwards, a pilgrimage trail leads you through the Rheinbach forest: a beautiful single trail along a stream with small ponds.
-At a chapel built in the middle of the forest, you change direction and follow a path towards Tomberg.
-The castle ruins give you the opportunity to take a break and the view extends over open countryside as far as the Siebengebirge mountains.
-Long straights through picture-book forest follow, and back in the open countryside you discover the village of Hilberath with its barn café.
-Time to slow down: You reach another wooded area on secluded country lanes.
-The paths stretch as far as the horizon and offer plenty of opportunity for in-depth conversations or freewheeling.
-After another passage on a comfortable forest path through the Blitzenhardt, you reach Berscheid, a cultivated landscape sloping towards the Rhine with panoramic views for miles across the Kottenforst and into the Bergisches Land.
-In the hamlet of Scherbach you will find a lively rest area if required.
-Back in the Rheinbach forest, you will see a familiar sight: single trails winding through the terrain with wooden footbridges over a lively forest stream.
-Before you reach Rheinbach, you discover a steely piece of regional history - in the final months of the Second World War, Allied combat units bombed a German Wehrmacht ammunition depot hidden in the Rheinbach municipal forest.
-The steel shell of a 5-centner high-explosive bomb is displayed on a pedestal by the wayside.
-If you get hungry during the extended tour, you can stop for a bite to eat in Rheinbach.
+In Rheinbach, you have the chance to see restored parts of a Roman aqueduct that transported drinking water from the Eifel to Cologne.
+Through the town park, following the Gräbbach stream, you leave the historic village, passing the Eifelfuß nature reserve, which provides habitat for rare animal and plant species.
+Afterwards, a pilgrimage trail leads you through the Rheinbach forest: a beautiful singletrail along a stream with small pools.
+At a chapel built in the middle of the forest, you change direction and follow a path toward Tomberg.
+The castle ruins offer a place to rest, with views over open land to the Siebengebirge.
+Long straight stretches through picture-book forest follow; back in open country, you discover the village of Hilberath with a barn café.
+Time to slow down: On lonely field paths, you reach another forest area.
+The paths stretch to the horizon and offer plenty of opportunities for deep conversations or free thoughts.
+After another passage on a comfortable forest track through the Blitzenhardt, you reach Berscheid, a cultural landscape sloping toward the Rhine with panoramic views for miles over the Kottenforst to the Bergisches Land.
+In the hamlet of Scherbach, you will find a rain-protected rest area if needed.
+Back in the Rheinbach forest, a familiar sight appears: winding singletrails with wooden bridges over a lively forest stream.
+Before reaching Rheinbach, you discover a steel piece of state history – in the last months of World War II, Allied combat units bombed a munitions depot of the German Wehrmacht hidden in the Rheinbach city forest.
+On a pedestal beside the path stands the steel casing of a 500-kg bomb.
+Anyone who gets hungry during the extended route will find dining opportunities in Rheinbach.

 Tour information